-Those expenses, expressed as a proportion of the NAV (known as the total expense ratio or "TER") are compared with the NAV returns.
-The change in the discount/premium is a component of the change in shareholder value and the KPI compares it with that of the Company's peer group.
+Those expenses, expressed as a proportion of the NAV (known as the ongoing charges) are compared with the NAV returns.
+The change in the discount/premium is a component of the change in Shareholder value and the KPI compares it with that of the Company's peer group.